Harstad Municipality: Institutions and culture

 The city hosts the annual week-long Festival of North Norway in June.
 It is also the home of the Arctic Moving Image and Film Festival, held in October each year.

-Harstad University College, with approximately 1,100 students, has a thriving foreign exchange program with students from all over the world.
+Harstad University College, with approximately 1,100 students, has a foreign exchange program inviting students globally.
 The hospital in Harstad is part of the University Hospital of North Norway.

 The most successful local football team is Harstad Idrettslag (a.k.a.
 HIL), and the most successful basketball team is the Harstad Vikings.

 Harstad is home port for the Anna Rogde, the world's oldest sailing schooner, also known as the sailing queen of Norway.

 Harstad Camping is a campsite located in the municipality.

 Churches

 The Church of Norway has five parishes (sokn) within Harstad Municipality.
 It is part of the Trondenes prosti (deanery) in the Diocese of Nord-Hålogaland.